by Louis Golino for CoinWeek ……..

 “More people collect 2 euros than anything.
 These collectors seem to be today’s completists, meaning that they collect every issue from every country.
 The second most popular would be art and third would be architecture.
 Wedding coins are also quite popular.”

 8.)
-Are there any coins or series that you recommend to collectors because of a combination of solid demand and limited supply?
+Are there any modern world coins or series that you recommend to collectors because of a combination of solid demand and limited supply?

 “Of currently available issues, I would recommend the annual niobium series from Austria, the 2011 Fiji silver filigree rabbit coin (made by the Mint of Finland), the 2010 Latvian amber coin, 2010 Latvia niobium Coin of Time III, 2011 Latvia silver coin for Aleksander Caks, and the 2003 Finnish €50 bi-metal gold and silver coin celebrating Numismatic Art.”